ziaukhan/colearning-agentic-ai-specs/-01_preface/readme.md

 * You evaluate, refine, and clarify.
 * Together, you converge on a working solution.

-That process — **colearning** — is the heart of AI-native development.
+That process — **Co-learning** — is the heart of AI-native development.
 It’s not about replacing the developer; it’s about *augmenting* the developer’s reasoning, creativity, and speed.

 This book will teach you how to guide AI like a mentor, not a manager.
 You’ll write code, yes — but you’ll also learn how to **shape intent into intelligence**.